facundoelementorg/fe/source/articles/2013-02-21-The_Gallaudet_Syndrome_IV.markdown

 Alison L. Aubrecht (‘01, G ‘03) and Ryan Commerson (‘01, G ‘08)
 January 24, 2011

-“Rest here, Father of us all!
+> Rest here, Father of us all!
 And when we pass thee by,
 ‘Twill be with bared head and heart, and mutely reverent eye.